 Celebrations often include Libations

-Unfortunately, July 4th is also the deadliest day of the year regarding drunk-driving collisions.
+Unfortunately, July 4th is the deadliest day of the year for drunk-driving collisions.
 Wisconsin tops the charts in drunk-driving statistics, with 23.7% of people ages 16 and older driving drunk.
-That’s a full 10.5% more than the national average.
+That’s a full 10.5% higher than the national average.
 (Or Wisconsin folks are just a bit more honest.)
 Let’s face it, everyone makes mistakes, but some are more severe than others, and driving while intoxicated is dangerous and potentially deadly.

 Proceed with Caution this Summer

-With Independence Day falling into the same weekend as the conclusion of Summerfest this year, residents of Milwaukee and the surrounding areas should use extra precaution.
-Officers of the law will have stationed checkpoints concerned with public safety and keeping drunk drivers off the road, so make sure you have a game plan.
+With Independence Day falling on or near the same weekend as the conclusion of Summerfest, residents of Milwaukee and the surrounding areas should use extra precaution.
+Officers of the law will have checkpoints to keep drunk drivers off the road, so make sure you have a game plan.

 Have Fun with a Designated Driver

-Independence Day means time for backyard beers and plenty of laughs.
-It should be a day of fun and relaxation but remember to make a plan ahead of time if you want to have a few drinks.
+Independence Day should be a day of fun and relaxation, but remember to make a plan ahead of time if you want to have a few drinks.
 A designated driver is the best plan to avoid incident.
 Employ your teenager to drive you home, flip a coin with your spouse, or draw straws with your friends.
 The only way to make sure you are not intoxicated for the drive home is to not drink any alcohol or partake of any other intoxicating substance.
 Even if you have a prescription from a doctor, some medicines can combine with only one beer and have a compound effect.
-Do not risk your safety or the safety of others in the name of fun.
-A true patriot is alert while driving.
+Don't risk your safety or the safety of others in the name of fun.

 Applaud your Decisions Later